-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

 How to use AirPods

-Once connected to your device, all you need to do is pop one or both AirPods in your ear(s) and they will play whatever audio is on your iOS device, whether a phone call, music, or video.
+Once connected to your device, all you need to do is pop one or both AirPods in your ear(s), or the AirPods Max on your head and they will play whatever audio is on your iOS device, whether a phone call, music, or video.

-If you take an AirPod out of your ear, the audio will automatically pause.
-Place the AirPod back in your ear and the audio will play again.
+If you take an AirPod out of your ear or take the AirPods Max off your head, the audio will automatically pause.
+Place the AirPod back in your ear or the AirPods Max back on your head and the audio will play again.

-Phone call audio automatically transfers back to your iPhone if you take the AirPods or AirPod out of your ear.
+Phone call audio automatically transfers back to your iPhone if you take the AirPods or AirPod out of your ear or off your head.

 How to find lost AirPods

-If you lose your AirPods, you can use the Find my iPhone app to locate them.
+If you lose your AirPods, you can use the Find My app to locate them.
 If you lost your AirPods nearby, in your home for example:

-Open Find my iPhone on an iOS device or iCloud.com > Tap on AirPods in the list > Tap Actions > Tap Play Sound.
+Open Find My app on an iOS device or iCloud.com > Tap on the Devices tab at the bottom > Find your AirPods in the list > Tap Play Sound.
 If only one AirPod is missing, you can mute the sound from the AirPod you haven't lost.
+If you have the AirPods Pro (2md Generation), Find My is built into the case so you can search for the AirPods and case separately.
+There's also a speaker to help you find the case.

 If you don't know where you lost your AirPods:

-Open Find my iPhone on an iOS device or iCloud.com > Tap on AirPods in the list.
-The last place they were connected to an iPhone over Bluetooth will be displayed in the Find My iPhone app.
-You can then tap the car icon to get directions to the last known location.
+Open Find My app on an iOS device or iCloud.com > Tap on the Devices tab at the bottom > Find your AirPods in the list.
+The last place they were connected to an iPhone over Bluetooth will be displayed.
+You can then tap Directions to get directions to the last known location.

-Apple AirPods general tips and tricks
+Apple AirPods and AirPods Pro general tips and tricks

 How to clean AirPods